HandsOnDataViz/book/docs/HandsOnDataViz.md

 required in this introductory book, but it certainly helps to be *code-curious*.

-TODO: Discuss whether we should add an abstract diagram of an iframe inside a web page, like a picture frame on a wall, to visually reinforce this concept for new users here
+TODO: ILYA Discuss whether we should add an abstract diagram of an iframe inside a web page, like a picture frame on a wall, to visually reinforce this concept for new users here

 Static Image vs Interactive iframe
 ----------------------------------